nickperry/puppet-ossec/README.md

  * `ossec::command`        : to define active/response command (like `firewall-drop.sh`)
  * `ossec::activeresponse` : to link rules to active/response command
  * `ossec:: email_alert`   : to receive to other email adress specific group of rules information
+ * `ossec::addlog`         : to define additional log files to monitor

 ## Usage